bic-org-uk/bic-lcf/docs/LCF-DataFrameworks.md

 ### <a name="f12"></a> 12 Check-in
 [Back to functions list](#functions)

 The check-in function, if successfully executed, causes an LMS to perform a number of consequential actions.
 These actions are performed internally within the LMS, so how they are performed is beyond the scope of LCF.
-Depending upon the precise circumstances, some or all of the following entity record modification actions might be performed by an LMS:
+Depending upon the precise circumstances, some or all of the following entity record modification or creation actions might be performed by an LMS:

 -   The LMS would retrieve the item record and modify to update circulation status and location.